 - Building insurance, life insurance and mortgage payment protection insurance.

 - Council tax, water rates, gas, electricity and any other utility service.

 - If you are buying a flat or a house on an estate you may have to pay a service charge for shared amenities and services such as grass cutting or the costs of cleaning services.

-Once you express an interest, we will send you a RTA1 Form to complete and return to us.
-Once we receive the RTA1 Form back, we will inform you officially whether you qualify for the Right to Acquire or not using the RTA2 Form.
-This will be done within four weeks if the whole of the qualifying period was with Melin or eight weeks if some of the time was with another landlord.
+You can download an application form, once you’ve completed it and sent it back we will inform you officially whether you qualify or not using the RTA2 Form.
+This will be done in four weeks if the whole of the qualifying period was with us or eight weeks if some of the time was with another landlord.
 We then send you a Section 125 Offer Notice, which tells you the price and the terms and conditions of the purchase.
 This will be done within eight weeks if you live in a house and are buying the freehold or 12 weeks if your home is a flat.
 If you intend to go ahead you must confirm your intention within 12 weeks and will need to arrange a mortgage.
 You are advised to arrange a survey of the property and you will need to appoint a solicitor to carry out the sale on your behalf.
 Completing the purchase now proceeds in the same way as any other property purchase.

 What if I have rent arrears or have a court hearing pending?

 You will be expected to clear any rent arrears before legal completion.
-If you are the subject of a possession order, this may prevent you from being able to buy your home.
+If you are the subject of a possession order, this may prevent you from buying your home.